-The information content of FY-4B/GIIRS retrievals is assessed by using the AK matrix and DOFS.
-The AK matrix represents 395 the sensitivity of the retrieved state to the true state, in which the matrix row represents how a specific retrieved state vector element reacts to true changes of the state vector at different layers.
-In the case of the CO profile, for each retrieved layer, the AK peak at the altitude containing most information about the profile.
+state, in which the matrix row represents how a specific retrieved state vector element reacts to true changes of the state vector at different layers.
+In the case of the CO profile, for each retrieved layer, the AK peaks at the altitude containing most information about the profile.
 The AK thus provides an estimation of the altitude of maximum sensitivity.
-Fig. 6 shows examples of AK rows from two different scenarios of TC: higher TC in the daytime (TC=8.4K) and low TC in the nighttime (TC=1.0K).
-The distinctive difference in the lower tropospheric AK values 400 demonstrates the importance of high TC in providing information to the lower tropospheric CO retrievals.
-For the low TC scenario, little information is available from the lower troposphere and the altitude with maximum sensitivity is located around 500 hPa (~5 km a.s.l.).
-In such a case, the information for CO in the lower troposphere is thus extrapolated from the midtroposphere, which may lead to high bias for the lower troposphere estimate.
-Fig. 7 shows that the diurnal (every 2-hour) change of AK diagonal elements in North China Plain, Mongolia, East China Sea, and North India averaged over all days in 405 July of 2022.
+Figure 6 shows examples of AK rows from two different scenarios of TC: higher TC in the daytime (TC = 8.4 K) and low TC in the nighttime (TC = 1.0 K).
+The distinctive difference in the lower-tropospheric AK values demonstrates the importance of high TC in providing information to the lower tropospheric CO retrievals.
+For the low TC scenario, little information is available from the lower troposphere and the altitude with maximum sensitivity is located around 500 hPa (\sim 5 km a.s.l.).
+In such a case, the information for CO in the lower troposphere is thus extrapolated from the mid-troposphere, which may lead to high bias for the lower troposphere estimate.
+Figure 7 shows that the diurnal (every 2h) change of AK diagonal elements in North China Plain, Mongolia, East China Sea and northern India averaged over all days in July of 2022.
 The diurnal changes are primarily driven by the changes in TC as shown in Fig. 8.
 As the TC increases and peaks in the afternoon, the AK diagonal value increases, and the layer with the maximum moves closer to the surface.
 In contrast, the East China Sea region has little change among different hours because the TC is relatively flat throughout the day.
 These results demonstrate that the TC is significantly correlated with the vertical structure of AK rows from FY-4B/GIIRS retrievals.

 DOFS represents another important metric for information content from FY-4B/GIIRS spectra.
-It quantifies the number of independent information available from the measurement.
-Fig. 8 shows the diurnal changes of the DOFS mean and standard deviation in the four representative regions averaged over all days in July of 2022.
+It quantifies the amount of independent information available from the measurement.
+Figure 8 shows the diurnal changes of the DOFS mean and standard deviation in the four representative regions averaged over all days in July 2022.
 In general, the diurnal changes of DOFS track the TC changes over these regions (Fig. 2).
-Interestingly, we see that the North China Plain and North India have comparable or higher DOFS to Mongolia, although the latter has a significantly larger TC.
-This is because, besides TC, the high CO concentration in North China Plain and North India have a positive contribution to the DOFS, as also shown by Bauduin et al. (2017).
+Interestingly, we see that the North China Plain and northern India have comparable or higher DOFS to Mongolia, although the latter has a significantly larger TC.
+This is because, besides TC, the high CO concentration in North China Plain and northern India has a positive contribution to the DOFS, as also shown by Bauduin et al. (2017).